 W. W. H. Davis papers

 Call Number: WA MSS S-1323

-Overview: The W. W. H. Davis Papers consist of correspondence, writings, journals, diaries, drawings, newspaper clippings, photographs, and memorabilia which document the life and career of W. W. H. Davis.
+Abstract: The W. W. H. Davis Papers consist of correspondence, writings, journals, diaries, drawings, newspaper clippings, photographs, and memorabilia which document the life and career of W. W. H. Davis.
 The five scrapbooks chronicle Davis's participation in the Mexican War and Civil War, service in New Mexico, and his interest in Democratic party politics.
 The correspondence and memorabilia in the scrapbooks are arranged according to major themes.
-The autobiographical writings series contains essays...
+The autobiographical writings series contains...